AIML-IfI/uccs-facerec-challenge/README.md

   ``scoring.py``

 If the baseline configuration file suits your environment, there's no need to specify the configuration file's path on the command line while running the script.
 Simply calling the script will automatically read the default `baseline_config.yaml` file.
-Please refer to ``scoring.py facerec/configs/baseline_config.yaml -h`` for all possible options.

 Here are the options that you might want/need to use/change for this script: